 \subsubsection{Text Alignment.}

-We use an in-house built Automatic Speech Recognizer (ASR) to obtain the initial text for the conversation session and proofread by annotators.
-Then, we adopt Montreal Forced Aligner (MFA) aligner\cite{mcauliffe2017montreal} for temporal alignment of the text with audio.
+We use an in-house-built Automatic Speech Recognizer (ASR) to obtain the initial text for the conversation session and proofread it by annotators.
+Then, we adopt Montreal Forced Aligner (MFA) aligner \cite{mcauliffe2017montreal} for temporal alignment of the text with audio.